vfarcic/vfarcic.github.io/devops23/ingress-demo.md

 ```

-## Services Deficiencies

----
+Note:

-* We retrieved IP/address of the API Service
+We retrieved IP/address of the API Service

 ## Services Deficiencies